 The two types of cholesterol that are most commonly referred to are: Low-density lipoprotein (LDL) cholesterol

 —Also known as bad cholesterol, this is the cholesterol that tends to build up along your arteries.
-Bad cholesterol levels are increased by eating fats that are saturated or hydrogenated.
-Optimal level of this cholesterol is less than 100 mg/dL.
-Risk for heart disease increases when it goes over 130 mg/dL.
+Bad cholesterol levels are increased by eating fats that are saturated or hydrogenated (trans).High-density lipoprotein (HDL) cholesterol

 —Also known as good cholesterol, this type of cholesterol actually carries cholesterol away from your arteries and may, therefore, help lower your risk of having a heart attack.
-You want this level to be high.
-Although there is no standard goal, you want to keep this number above 60 mg/dL.
-Risks for heart disease increases when it drops below 40 mg/dL..
-You can raise this good cholesterol by eating olive oil, canola oil, avocados, or nuts in your diet.
+You can raise this good cholesterol by including olive oil, canola oil, avocados, or nuts in your diet.
 Exercise has been shown to raise HDL levels, too.

 Fats are calorie dense, therefore they pack a lot of calories into a small amount of food.
 Even though fats should be limited due to their high calorie content, not all fats are bad.
 In fact, some fats are quite healthful.
 Fat can be broken down into four main types.
 The fats that are good for you include: Monounsaturated fat